postsharp/Metalama.Samples/examples/notifypropertychanged/README.md

             this.TotalPrice = unitPrice * units;
         }
     }
     ```

     This class has an invariant `TotalPrice = UnitPrice * Units`.

-However, the `PropertyChanged` events will be raised in the middle of the `Update` class, when class invariants are invalid.
-A proper implementation would buffer the events and raise them at the end of the `Update` method, when all invariants are valid.
+    The `PropertyChanged` event will be raised in the middle of the `Update` class at a moment when class invariants are invalid.
+A listener that would process the event synchronously would see the `InvoiceLine` object in an invalid state.
+A proper implementation would buffer the events and raise them at the end of the `Update` method when all invariants are valid.

-    Contrarily to the first limitation, it is possible to address this one.
+    Contrarily to the first limitation, it's possible to address this limitation.

 > [!div class="see-also"]
 > <xref:aspect-inheritance>